 Your community: Thinking about solar panels for your community hall or social club, or want to make your neighbourhood more eco-friendly?
-See our Community Energy section for advice and tips.
-Contact us to add your event or activity to the 'What's on' list.
+See our Community Energy section for advice and tips or to add your event or activity to the 'What's on' list.

 NEW THIS MONTH:

 Free help and advice from Stafford Borough Council